esprimo/md-inject/README.md

 # md-inject

-Keep markdown files up to date by automatically injecting content into them.
+Keep documentation up to date by injecting command output into readmes and other markdown files.

 ## Usage